khaosans/ddd-llm-claims/docs/visualization_guide.md

 - **Use the right visualization**: Match the visualization type to your audience
 - **Provide context**: Always explain what the diagram shows and why it matters
-- **Tell the story**: Use visualizations to support a narrative, not replace it
+- **Provide context**: Use visualizations to support documentation, not replace it
 - **Make it interactive**: Let your audience explore interactive visualizations

 ---